google-research/pynsy/README.md

 ## Interpreting results for post-processing

-When we execute a program with Pynsy, it records information about every load, store, and application (e.g. application of a binary/unary operator or calling a method) instruction executed by the program in order.
+When we execute a program with **Pynsy**, it records information about every load, store, and application (e.g. application of a binary/unary operator or ivocation of a method) instruction executed by the program in order.
 The information is stored as a dictionary which has some common keys and some instruction specific keys.
 Each dictionary is printed in a new line in JSON format.
-One could save the sequence of records in a table, and use `panadas` or some data analytics framework for further analysis.
+One could save the sequence of records in a table, and use `pandas` or some data analytics framework for further analysis.

 The common keys found in each record are the following